-The 1.5-inch cover of this 14-inch mattress features Gel-Infused Memory Foam combined with Super Soft Quilted Thermic Phace Change Fabric quilted into it to should promote bed cooling.
+The 1-inch cover of this 14-inch mattress features Gel-Infused Memory Foam combined with Super Soft Thermic Phase Change Fabric quilted into it to promote cooling.

-- The top layer contains 1.5-inch TitanChil Endurance Foam®.
-This material is designed to provide support and prevent overheating.
+- The 2nd layer contains a 3-inch TitanChil Endurance Foam®.
+This hyper-elastic material is designed to provide immediate responsiveness as you change positions.

-- The final layer is constructed up of 8-inch Quantum Edge Pocketed Coils.
+- The innerspring layer is constructed with 8-inch Quantum Edge Pocketed Coils.
 These provide stability to the softer materials and should minimize motion transfer and enhance edge support.